hanya/pyuno3ext/README.md

 Python Components
 --------
-The name of the component loader is "com.sun.star.loader.Python3".
+The name of the component loader is "com.sun.star.loader.Python".
 You have to choose the way to register with *.components file to register your components written in Python 3.
 You can see the example in scripting/pythonscript.components and scripting/manifest.xml files.
-Without components file, you will met error while installing your Python component because of the restriction of the extension manager.
+Without components file, you will meet error while installing your Python component because of the restriction of the extension manager.